kpkeller/spconf/README.md

 Adjustment

-This package is designed to calculate the *effective bandwidth* of a spatial smoothing matrix, following two different procedures, one described by Keller and Szpiro (2020).
+This package is designed to calculate the *effective bandwidth* of a spatial smoothing matrix, following two different procedures, described by Keller and Szpiro (2020) and Rainey and Keller (2024).
 This package also contains a wrapper function to create a thin-plate regression spline basis using the mgcv package (Wood, 2011).

 ## Installation